Forairaaaaa/arduino_lite/README.md

 # Arduino Lite
-Keep only helper wraping apis for idf usage as a simple component
+Keep arduino as a simple api wrapper component for IDF, disable global instances by default